-Hendrikus “Dutch” Vanderveldt, M.D., M.B.A, FASGE, is an Assistant Professor in the Department of Internal Medicine at UT Southwestern, and a member of its Division of Digestive and Liver Diseases.
+Hendrikus “Dutch” Vanderveldt, M.D., M.B.A, is an Assistant Professor in the Department of Internal Medicine at UT Southwestern, and a member of the Division of Digestive and Liver Diseases.
 He specializes in pancreatobiliary disease, interventional endoscopy, and novel surgical techniques for early GI cancers.

 Originally from Washington, D.C., Dr. Vanderveldt holds a bachelor’s degree in honors history from the University of Tennessee in Knoxville, and an MBA from Virginia Polytechnic & State University in Blacksburg, Virginia.
 He received his medical degree from East Tennessee State University in Johnson City, Tennessee, and completed internal medicine residency training at the University of Miami/Jackson Memorial Hospital.
 He then obtained additional training through a fellowship in advanced endoscopy at SUNY (State University of New York) Downstate Medical Center in Brooklyn, New York.

-He also serves as a flight surgeon and Chief of Aerospace Medicine for the 482nd Medical Squadron as a major in the U.S. Air Force Reserve.
-He has been deployed twice, domestically and to Afghanistan.
+Dr. Vanderveldt also serves as Commander of the 931st AMDS (Medical Squadron) at McConnell Air Force Base in Wichita, Kansas.
+A flight surgeon and officer in the U.S. Air Force Reserve, he has been deployed twice, domestically and to Afghanistan.

 At UT Southwestern, Dr. Vanderveldt is involved in the monthly biliary didactic conference, and in evaluating advanced endoscopy fellows.